UW-GAC/QCpipeline/README.txt

   SNPs on the chromosomes specified with plot_chroms in the  config file

 --queue gcc.q (or other queues) specifies the queue to use.
-The default is gcc.q.
+The default is all.q.
 Check qstat first to decide which queue to use for --assoc

 If there are categorical covariates in the model(s), specify them in the config file so they will be converted into factors automatically.